Caesar the Conqueror (1962)

 In Brief

 Anyone famous in it?
-Cameron Mitchell - an American actor who appeared in a trio of films for Mario Bava, including Gli Invasori (1961)
+Cameron Mitchell - an American actor who made three films for Mario Bava, including Gli Invasori (1961)

-Any violence/gore?
+Any gore or violence ?
 Quite a number of surprisingly bloody deaths

 The DVD